computationalRehab/computationalrehab.github.io/README.md

 # computationalrehab.github.io
-The web interface to the computational neurorehabilitation repository.
+The web interface to the Computational Neurorehabilitation repository.